Skip Navigation

 • Participate in developing an individualized Academic Support Plan (ASP)

-• For students that are developmentally ready to actively take responsibility for their learning or are a rising 9th grader.
+• For students who are developmentally ready to actively take responsibility for their learning, or who are rising 9th graders.

-• Attending an annual meeting for the Academic Support Plan (ASP) and any other meeting concerning the progress of goals and daily performance
+• Attending an annual meeting of the Academic Support Plan (ASP) and any other meeting concerning the progress of goals and daily performance

 • These students (rising 9th grade and older) are at the age to start understanding their learning profile’s strengths and challenges, which services best meet their needs, and how the services will impact their college placement or vocation after graduating from Nashville Christian High School.